nf-core/atacseq/docs/usage.md

 If you have sequenced the same library more than once you just provide this as a separate entry in the design file with the same replicate identifier.
 The alignments will be performed separately, and subsequently merged before further analysis.

+### `--singleEnd`
+By default, the pipeline expects paired-end data.
+If you have single-end data, specify `--singleEnd` on the command line when you launch the pipeline.

+It is not possible to run a mixture of single-end and paired-end files in one run.

+### `--narrow`
+By default, MACS is run with the `--broad` flag.
+With this flag on, MACS will try to composite broad regions in BED12 ( a gene-model-like format ) by putting nearby highly enriched regions into a broad region with loose cutoff.
+The broad region is controlled by the default qvalue cutoff 0.1.
+Specify this flag to call peaks in narrowPeak mode.

+### `--extendReadsLen`
+Number of base pairs to extend the reads for the deepTools analysis.
+This number should be based on the length of your reads and the expected fragment length.

+Default: `0`

 ## Reference Genomes

 The pipeline config files come bundled with paths to the illumina iGenomes reference index files.
 If running with docker or AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.